 Accordingly, I have filed a series of interim fees decisions in this case, each decision resolving a part of the overall claim.
 On July 10, 2009, I issued an interim award for fees and costs attributable to the law firm primarily representing the King family, Williams Love O'Leary & Powers.
 On July 27, 2009, I issued an interim award for fees and costs attributable to Ed Kraus, one of the attorneys on the PSC.
-On September 28, 2009, I issued an interim award for fees and costs of several other law firms whose interim fees and firm-specific costs requests remained pending.
+On September 28, 2009, I issued an interim award for fees and costs of several other law firms whose interim fees and firm-specific cost requests remained pending.
 The last major item was a request for \$1.35 million in costs, chiefly expert witness costs, that had been shared among a number of PSC firms.
 On January 7, 2010, I issued an interim award resolving all of those "shared cost" claims, with the exception of the following four experts or consultants: (1) David Geier, (2) Dr. Mark Geier, (3) Dr. Robert Hirsch, and (4) Dr. Heather Young.
-This decision resolves the dispute regarding claimed compensation for those four experts/consultants.
+On December 13, 2010, I issued a fifth interim award, resolving the dispute regarding claimed compensation for those four experts/consultants.